 A Quest For Revenge

-Enrolling himself under Krishna M, a five-time black belt in Karate, this time Girish went to great lengths to hide the fact from his mother.
+Enrolling himself under Mr Krishna M, a five-time black belt in Karate, this time Girish went to great lengths to hide the fact from his mother.
 He would hide his the karate outfit at a nearby bakery every day and would wear it only after making sure that no one was watching.
-He trained rigorously for two years and within two years, earned a black belt.
+He trained rigorously for two years.
 However, when the time to avenge his humiliation finally arrived, Girish couldn’t find it in himself to hit the politician.
 Instead, he decided to use his energy more productively by participating in various tournaments and championships.

 Karate, Kickboxing and Muay Thai